Osprey Transporter Global Carry-On Review

 Materials & Aesthetic

 No matter how we pack it, the Osprey Transporter Global Carry-On has a boxy look, like strapping a suitcase to your back.
-That’s basically what it is, but other travel backpacks streamline the look better than Osprey has done here.
+That’s basically what it is, but other travel backpacks, including Osprey’s own Farpoint 40, streamline the look better than they have done here.
 You’ll have to weigh if aesthetics or features are your priority.
 If the latter, keep reading.